NHLStenden/TagBag/README.md

 # TagBag
-TagBag is a Python command-line tool for processing tag-based data files.
-It supports various operations such as counting, deleting, reordering, tagging, transforming, grouping, and converting tag data — useful in annotation workflows and general-purpose tag management.
+TagBag is a Python command line tool for processing tag based data files.
+It supports operations such as counting, deleting, reordering, tagging, transforming, grouping, and converting tag data.
+This makes it useful for annotation workflows and for general purpose tag management.

 ## Features
 - Works with .txt and .npz files